 - Receiving an order confirmation email.

-- Connecting with an AI chatbot for assistance.
+- Messaging with an AI chatbot for assistance.

 - Processing a return online.